lsst-dm/dmtn-056/design.rst

 ------------------

 There is one table for each :ref:`DataUnit` type, and a :ref:`DataUnit` instance is a row in one of those tables.
+Being abstract, there is no single table associated with :ref:`DataUnits <DataUnit>` in general.

 :ref:`DataUnits <DataUnit>` must be shared across different :ref:`Registries <Registry>` , so their primary keys must not be database-specific quantities such as autoincrement fields.